shehio/Policy-Gradient/README.md

 The plan is to significantly expand this repository, covering more challenging game states and action spaces and focusing on sample efficiency and computational resources, offering exciting possibilities for AI in gaming.
 We start with having the two top chess engines play against each other.

+## Why?
+- AI benchmarking
+- Challenge Human Players
+- Simulation-Based Testing: Test if the game is playable.

 Games can be classified into many different dimensions based on
  - Observability
  - Stochasticity